amirci/smartview-blog/_posts/2015-08-26-big_picture.markdown

 ### At a glimpse

-When opening _Big Picture_ you will see a grid with releases on the left and Groups and Subgroups on the top.
+When opening _Big Picture_ you will see a grid with releases on the left and Groups and Subgroups at the top.

 {% img /images/sv_big_picture.png %}